 The sad part is that it only has 480p resolution, so the bigger you make your projection, the worse the detail is going to look.
 Brightness is also limited, as you might expect from a unit of this size.

 This one is a really interesting prospect.
 A rigid cradle to position any Moto Z phone into, the GamePad comes with all the physical controls you could need to transform the phone into a gaming device.

-Created by Lenovo - you can tell, given the illuminated red Legion symbol to the pad's rear - paired with an older-gen or second-hand phone and it's a great way to play Android games when on the go.
+Created by Lenovo - you can tell, given the illuminated red Legion symbol to the pad's rear (that's the gaming arm of Lenovo) - paired with an older-gen or second-hand phone and it's a great way to play Android games when on the go.

-The GamePad will be priced $79 when it launches in summer 2017.
+The GamePad will be priced $79 when it launches in summer 2017, making it readily affordable.

 Moto Style Shells / with wireless charging

-The first-generation Style Shells are simple covers, costing around £16 for a fabric Shell, or £20 for wood or leather.
-When you order a Moto Z through Moto Maker you'll be able to choose which finish you'd like, to select between wood, coloured leather, nylon or plastic.
+The first-generation Style Shells are simple covers, costing around £16 for a fabric Shell, or £20 for leather (wood - as pictured above - was planned, but has since been removed from the line-up, we believe due to its tendency to bend).
+When you order a Moto Z through Moto Maker you'll be able to choose which finish you'd like.

-Version 2.0 of the Style Shells come with wireless charging, meaning you can chuck your Z-series phone on a charging pad and - boom - it'll begin to juice the battery.
-A great idea, but you'll need to buy a wireless charger separately as one is not included in the box, nor does any Moto Z-series phone come with such a charger.
-Plus the wireless charging shells will be pricier, at $40, when then launch in tandem with the Z2 Play.
+Version 2.0 of the Style Shells come with wireless charging, meaning you can chuck your Z-series phone on a charging pad and, boom, it'll begin to juice the battery.
+A great idea, but you'll need to buy a wireless charger separately as one is not included in the box of Mod nor any Moto Z-series device.
+Plus the wireless charging shells will be pricier, at $40, when then launch in tandem with the Z2 Play (UK price TBC).